 Nothing too complicated here: Hulu with Live TV has just one base package.
 For $39.99 per month, you’ll get all of the NBC-owned networks that are airing NHL playoff games this year.
 That means NBC (in select markets), NBCSN, CNBC, USA Network, and even Golf Channel.
 Unfortunately, Hulu’s skinny bundle service doesn’t offer NHL Network right now.
 But hey, it does offer a pretty nice week-long free trial period, which is a great way to catch a game or two on the cheap in a pinch.

-PlayStation Vue offers a few different skinny bundles at a few different price point.
+PlayStation Vue offers a few different skinny bundles at a few different price points.
 The skinniest is the $39.99 per month Access bundle, which will net you NBC (in select markets), NBCSN, CNBC, and USA Network.
 Bump things up to Core ($44.99 per month) to get Golf Channel.
 No amount of money will get you NHL Network from PlayStation Vue, though, we’re afraid – it doesn’t carry it.
 You can test out PlayStation Vue for five days by taking advantage of its free trial period.

 Free Over-the-Air TV

 Free over-the-air TV is one of the best tools in a cord cutter’s arsenal.
 It’s the best way to get the major networks, and it’s the only legal way to get them for free.
 NBC is a major network, of course, and that means that free over-the-air TV makes a great way to watch the NHL playoffs without cable.
 NBC is the only broadcast (over-the-air) channel that is airing playoff games this year, so you’ll have to head to the bar or live without the games on NBCSN and the rest (or grab a skinny bundle free trial to supplement your OTA solution), but you can’t beat the price: OTA is your path to watching NHL playoff games live for free.